herman-morozov/portfolio/README.md

 **Goal:** Cleaning and normalizing Data, performing EDA in order to provide valuable insights that can help us better understand the characteristics of urbanism in the Roman World.

-**Description:** The project focused on performing exploratory data analysis, with focus on cleaning and preparing data for visualization.
+**Description:** The project focused on performing exploratory data analysis, focusing on cleaning and preparing data for visualization.
 The dataset consists of one main table of sites, which is linked to three sub-tables for areas, monuments, and civic status via a primary key, along with an additional table for references.

 **Skills:** Data Cleaning, Data Analysis, Data Visualization.